 It is worth noting that while the staking pools hold this amount, it is not ETH from them.
 The ETH in staking comes from their clients who invest in the platform.
 While some have argued that decentralized staking platforms, such as Lido, were not under state control, Tornado Cash was the perfect example of how this supposed decentralization does not protect them from governments.

-Another danger within Ethereum 2.0 is that you can not withdraw (yet) you staked ETH.
-The Ethereum 2.0 protocol states that while validators could start trading since the blockchain went live in December 2020, they will not be able to withdraw their ETH until the sharding stage completes and runs in mid-2023.
+Another danger within Ethereum 2.0 is that you can not withdraw (yet) your staked ETH.
+The Ethereum 2.0 protocol states that while validators could start trading since the blockchain went live in December 2020, they cannot withdraw their ETH until the sharding stage completes and runs in mid-2023.

-If they all decide to abandon staking, approximately 68% of validator nodes will get shut down.
-Platforms would liquidate about 7 million ETH, leaving losses, to the customers of these platforms, of around $16 billion (at the current ETH price above $2,000).
+If they all decide to abandon staking, owners will shut down approximately 68% of validator nodes.
+Platforms would liquidate about 7 million ETH, leaving losses to the customers of these platforms of around $16 billion (at the current ETH price above $2,000).